Greatness always begins with servanthood.

-The Father confirmed the servant hood of Christ – and honored Him for it.
+The Father confirmed the servanthood of Christ, in fact honouring Him for it.

 The majestic glory of his divine nature was hidden out of sight.
-Even though some elements of it pervaded through his miracles, his true glory was only seen by a few.
+Admittedly some elements of it pervaded through his miracles, but his true glory was only seen by a few.

-The minds of the far greater part were blinded and their hearts hardened.
+He hid His true form as God from the people, consequently, the minds of the majority were blinded and their hearts hardened.

 “The Son of Man came, and he ate and drank, and you said, ‘Look at this man!
 He is a glutton and wine drinker, a friend of tax collectors and other outcasts!’ ” (Luk 7:34)

-He appeared in human nature, took the form of a servant and ministered to men by preaching the Gospel to them, by working miracles, by healing diseases and by going about doing good.
+Jesus appeared in human nature as a servant and ministered to men.
+He preached the Gospel to them, worked miracles, healed diseases and went about doing good.

 But you must keep control of yourself in all circumstances; endure suffering, do the work of a preacher of the Good News, and perform your whole duty as a servant of God.
 (2Ti 4:5)